-First Semester Seco nd Semester Public Speaking I SPT/CC OM 1113 Intro to Philosophy I PHI 2113 American History I H IIS 2213 American History II HIS 2223 Literature Elective 3 Literature Elective 3 Foreign Language 3 Foreign Language 3 Natural Science w/Lab 4 Natural Science w/l Lab 4 Total 16 hrs.
+First Semester Secon d Semester Public Speaking I SPT/COM 1 American History I HIS 2 Literature Elective Foreign Language Natural Science w/Lab Intro to Philosophy I American History II Literature Elective Foreign Language Natural Science w/Li PHI 2113 HIS 2223 3 3 ab 4 Total 16 hrs.
 Total 16 hrs.
-Consult with your chose en transfe r university/college to determine changes to this curriculum.
+Consult with your chosen t changes to this curriculum. ransfe r university/college to determine changes to this curriculum.

-\\HIS 1113 & HIS 1123 may be accepted in place of HIS 1163 & HIS 1173 for a B. S. Degree.
+^{}HIS 1113 & HIS 1123 may be accepted in place of HIS 1163 & HIS 1173 for a B. S. Degree.

-\\\9 or 12 hours of one Foreign Language are required for the B. A. For a B. S. degree consult the chosen transfer college to determine appropriate courses.
+^{9} or 12 hours of one Foreign Language are required for the B. A. degree.
+For a B. S. degree consult the chosen transfer college to determine appropriate courses.

-\\\\The student may consider the benefit of taking one biological science and one physical science.
+^{}The student may consider the benefit of taking one biological science and one physical science.